-Beautique and Books/Starbucks is located at 3200 W. 2nd Avenue on the Corsicana campus and is open from 6:30 a.m. to 6 p.m., Monday through Friday, and from 8:00 a.m. to 2 p.m.
+Beautique and Books/ Proudly Serves Starbucks carries your favorite drinks, deli items, supplies, and apparel.
+The Beautique is a great place to hang out and study with friends.
+It is located at 3205 W. 2nd Avenue on the Corsicana campus and is open from 7:00 a.m. to 6:00 p.m., Monday through Friday, and from 8:00 a.m. to 2 p.m.
 Saturday.